-This subject uses authentic texts to help students acquire advanced skills of translating from Chinese into English and vice versa.
+Uses authentic texts to help students acquire advanced skills of translating from Chinese into English and vice versa.
 Techniques for analysing and rendering texts of different styles and degrees of complexity will also be examined.

 Interpreting between Chinese and English